trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 # Platform Deployment Manual

->This information is intended for internal Intel use only.
-Relevant information will be extracted and presented in a public documentation web page for users.
+**Note: This information is intended for internal Intel use only.
+Relevant information will be extracted and presented in a public documentation web page for users.**

 # 1 Introduction